HandSpeak-Bisindo/.github/profile/README.md

 # Mobile Development
 This repository contains code for a front-end mobile development project that utilizes several technologies.
 The technologies used in this project are as follows:

+## Figma:
-Figma: Figma is a cloud-based design and prototyping tool that allows collaborative interface design.
-It enables designers to create, share, and iterate on designs in real-time.
+Figma is a cloud-based design and prototyping tool that allows collaborative interface design.
+It enables designers to create, share, and iterate on designs in real time.

+## Kotlin:
-Kotlin: Kotlin is a modern programming language used for Android app development.
+Kotlin is a modern programming language used for Android app development.
 It is fully interoperable with Java and provides a concise and expressive syntax.

+## Android Studio:
-Android Studio: Android Studio is the official integrated development environment (IDE) for Android app development.
+Android Studio is the official integrated development environment (IDE) for Android app development.
 It provides tools and features for building, testing, and debugging Android applications.

+## Firebase:
-Firebase: Firebase is a comprehensive development platform provided by Google.
+Firebase is a comprehensive development platform provided by Google.
 It offers a wide range of services, including authentication, real-time database, storage, cloud functions, and more, to help build mobile and web apps.

+## Retrofit:
-Retrofit: Retrofit is a type-safe HTTP client library for Android and Java.
+Retrofit is a type-safe HTTP client library for Android and Java.
 It simplifies the process of making network requests by handling the conversion of API responses to Java or Kotlin objects.

+## Intent Camera:
-Intent Camera: Intent Camera is an Android API that allows developers to integrate the device's camera functionality into their applications.
+Intent Camera is an Android API that allows developers to integrate the device's camera functionality into their applications.
 It enables capturing photos or videos and provides access to various camera features.
 Installation
 To set up and run the front-end mobile development project, follow these steps: